One Anastomosis Gastric Bypass

 Calculate Your Body Mass Index (BMI)

-If the patient is deemed a good candidate for OAGB, the procedure will be scheduled and detailed pre- and post-operative instructions will be provided.
+If the patient is deemed a good candidate for mini gastric bypass, the procedure will be scheduled and detailed pre- and post-operative instructions will be provided.

 To begin the procedure, the bariatric surgeon uses a laparoscopic stapler to divide the stomach, resulting in a much smaller stomach that is tube-shaped.
 The surgeon will then bypass up to 7 feet of the intestines, attaching the remaining portion of the intestines to the new, smaller stomach.